-As FlexMeasures uses the Bokeh Visualization Library internally, we also need to import the Bokeh client library to render the plots (see the script tag above).
+As FlexMeasures uses the Vega-Lite Grammar of Interactive Graphics internally, we also need to import this library to render the chart (see the script tags above).
 It's crucial to note that FlexMeasures is not transferring images across HTTP here, just information needed to render them.